 The following is a sample introduction you can use when introducing Paul Imholte to your audience:

 “If it has strings, Paul Imholte probably plays it.
 Paul started off learning to play his great, great, grandfather’s fiddle.
 Along the way he’s picked up the guitar, hammered dulcimer, mandolin, banjo, jaw harp, autoharp, and the list goes on and on, so that he’s been dubbed the ‘musical stringman’.
 He has released five CDs of music and has performed at concerts and festivals from New York to California.
 Please welcome the musical stringman, Paul Imholte!”

-Pricing for each act varies depending on a number of factors including: location of the event; popularity of the date; routing for each act; type of event; single or multiple day performances; length of show, etc. To get a specific and accurate quote for your event please contact our office by clicking here or calling (888) 654-6901.
-We respond very quickly to answer all our clients’ questions.
+Pricing for each act varies depending on a number of factors including: location of the event; popularity of the date; routing for each act; type of event; single or multiple day performances; length of show, etc. To get a specific and accurate quote for your event please contact our office by completing the form below or calling (888) 654-6901.
+We respond very quickly to answer all our clients' questions.